decred/dcrstakepool/README.md

     verified email address when upgrading.
 Tokens are generated for new users on demand when visiting the Settings page which displays their token.
     Authenticated users may use the API to submit a public key address and to retrieve ticket purchasing information.
-The stake pool's stats are also available through the API without authentication.
+The voting service's stats are also available through the API without authentication.
 - 0.0.4 - Major changes/improvements.
   * config.toml is no longer required as the options in that file have been